Respond!: Improving Quality (IQ) Accreditation Standard

 In 2022, Respond achieved the Improving Quality (IQ) Accreditation Standard.
 IQ is recognised as a key quality framework for the voluntary sector in the Republic of Ireland and the UK and provides independent assurance of the essential areas necessary for the effective management and governance of a charity or other third sector organisation.
 Run by Community Matters in the UK, IQ addresses all the key areas of organisational life in four elements; accountability, effectiveness, sustainability and welcome (including the involvement of service users, development of staff, equality and diversity).

 Executive Management Team

-Respond's Executive Management Team is made up of Declan Dunne (CEO), Nessa Aylmer (Head of Compliance), Neil Bolton (Head of Housing), Louisa Carr (Head of Services), Ray Fanning (Head of Finance), Parag Joglekar (Head of Development), Olivia McCann (Director of Legal Services and Compliance) and Niamh Randall (Head of Advocacy and Communications).
+Respond's Executive Management Team is made up of Declan Dunne (CEO), Nessa Aylmer (Executive Head of Compliance), Neil Bolton (Director of Housing), Louisa Carr (Director of Services), Ray Fanning (Director of Finance), Parag Joglekar (Head of Investment and Development), Olivia McCann (Director of Legal Services and Compliance), Jacqui Sinnot (Director of People and Culture), Mark Johnson (Executive Head of Development) and Niamh Randall (Director of Strategy and Publin Affair).

-Board of Directors
+Board of directors

 Noel Kelly is the Chair of Respond's Board.
-Other Board members include Michael Anglim, Cathleen Callanan, Brendan Cummins, Daniel Vincent McCarthy, Jennifer Maher, John O'Connor and Joseph O'Connor.
-Olivia McCann is Company Secretary.
+Other Board members include Aileen McHugh, Cathleen Callanan, Aidan Skelly, John O’Connor, Joseph O’Connor, Sinead O’Neill, Michael Dominick Anglim, Marian Keane, Daniel Vincent McCarthy, Cathal O’Connell and Olivia McCann is Director of Legal Services, Compliance & Company Secretary.